 The federally mandated formula used to determine financial aid eligibility is based on the premise that students are expected to contribute toward the cost of their education since they are the primary beneficiary of that education.
 Based on the information that the student (and spouse) provide on the FAFSA, the Central Processor will determine an Expected Family Contribution (EFC) and indicate this figure on the SAR.
-Financial aid is to assist you and relying on financial aid without any personal resources will make your financial situation very difficult.
+Financial aid is to assist you with educational expenses and relying on financial aid without any personal resources will make your financial situation very difficult.

 University of Houston Law Center